solidjs/solid/documentation/state.md

 //   ]
 // }
 ```
-Path can be string keys, array of keys, wildcards ('*'), iterating objects ({from, to, by}), or filter functions.
+Path can be string keys, array of keys, iterating objects ({from, to, by}), or filter functions.
 This gives incredible expressive power to describe state changes.

 ```js
 const [state, setState] = createState({